Eelscapes

 Restoring the Severn Vale’s wetland mosaics

-An exciting and innovative partnership of Gloucestershire Wildlife Trust, the Wildfowl and Wetland Trust, 14 land managers and the Environment Agency, are working together to develop connected wetland sites along the Severn Vale corridor.
+An exciting and innovative partnership between Gloucestershire Wildlife Trust, WWT, the Environment Agency and 26 local landowners, the Eelscapes project is working to develop a network of connected wetland sites along the Severn Vale corridor.

 Coombe Hill nature reserve in winter